donachys/kubevalonline/README.md

 $ docker run -p 5000 donachys/kubevalonline:latest
 ```

-use docker ps to see which port 5000 was mapped to and then open your browser to localhost:<portnum>
+use docker ps to see which port 5000 was mapped to and then open your browser to `localhost:mappedport`